0xPARC/0xparc-intro-book/src/ipa.typ

 TODO (this is the argument with $mu$ and $lambda$ that Aard mentioned)

-== Application: revealing an element of a Petersen commitment
+== Application: revealing an element of a Pedersen commitment

 One easy special case:
 suppose Penny have a vector $arrow(a) = angle.l a_1, ..., a_n angle.r$
-and a Petersen commitment $C = sum a_i g_i$ to it.
+and a Pedersen commitment $C = sum a_i g_i$ to it.
 Then Penny can reveal any single element to Victor by running IPA to show the dot product of $arrow(a)$ with the vector $arrow(b)$ which has a $1$ in the position of interest and $0$'s elsewhere.

-== Application: showing two Petersen commitments coincide
+== Application: showing two Pedersen commitments coincide

-Suppose there are two Petersen commitments
+Suppose there are two Pedersen commitments
 $C = sum a_i g_i$ and $C' = sum a_i' g_i'$
 and Penny wants to prove that $a_i = a_i'$ for all $i$ (i.e. they are the same vector)